A Guide to California RBS Training (Responsible Beverage Service)

 - Development of management policies to prevent service and sales to minors and intoxicated customers

-Details About the State RBS Examination
+Details About the ABC RBS Examination

 After completing the course, candidates are required to take the state RBS exam using the link ABC provides.
 The exam consists of fifty questions.
 You need to answer at least seventy percent (35 questions) correctly.
 Each candidate gets three attempts to pass the exam.

-RBS Training Program FAQs
+California RBS Training Program FAQs

-- Is RBS training mandatory?
+- Is California RBS training mandatory?

 Yes.
 The new state mandate requires on-premises alcoholic beverage servers and their managers to successfully complete RBS training and exam approved by ABC before August 31, 2022.